Accretion of perfect fluids onto a class of regular black holes: Critical points and other examples of fluids

 \section{Critical points and other examples of fluids}

 In this section, a different EoS is adopted.
 Following Babichev \textit{et al.} \cite{Babichev1,Babichev2}, we assume that

 where $\rho_{0}$ is a constant.
 According to the cited authors, the above EoS avoids the hydrodynamic instabilities related to negative values of $\rho$.
 Another issue fixed by Eq. (\ref{p}) concerns the positivity of speed of sound for any type of fluid.
 For fluids with $w<0$, the EoS $p=w\rho$ leads to a nonsense result because $c_s=\sqrt{dp/d\rho}=w$.
 The EoS (\ref{p}) avoids such a problem because $\alpha$ may be adjusted in order to be positive.
 Then, from now, $c_s^2=u_c^2=\alpha$.
 It is worth mentioning that $\alpha$ has a maximum value in order to provide an accretion process in which the radial velocity is sonic outside the event horizon.
-As we can see in Fig. \ref{Figure} (and we will see from the equation that provides $r_c$), if $\alpha<\alpha_{max}$, we will have $r_c >r_+$.
+As we can see in Fig. \ref{Figure} or by using Eq. \ref{u_Vc} (with the conditions $u_{c}^2=\alpha$ and $V_{c}^2>0$, and $m_l(r)$, the approximation for the mass function), if $\alpha<\alpha_{max}$, we will have $r_c >r_+$.
 For the Schwarzschild BH, $\alpha_{max}=1/3$.
 Expressions for $\alpha_{max}$ in the class of RBHs are cumbersome, however for $q=3$, or the Hayward RBH, its approximate form is quite simple, namely

 and the corresponding Schwarzschild limit is straightforward.
 It is possible to relate both EoS (inasmuch as $w=\alpha(\rho-\rho_0)/\rho$) for some important fluids in cosmology, assuming $\rho>0$ and $0<\alpha<\alpha_{max}$: \begin{enumerate} \item $w<-1$, phantom fluid: $-\frac{\rho}{\rho-\rho_0}<\alpha<\alpha_{max}$ with $\rho_0>0$ and $0<\rho<\rho_0$; \item $w=-1$, cosmological constant: there is no accretion process; \item $w=0$, dust: $\rho=\rho_0>0$; \item $w=\frac{1}{3}$, radiation: $\alpha=\frac{\rho}{3(\rho-\rho_0)}$ and $\alpha_{max}>\frac{\rho}{3(\rho-\rho_0)}$ with $\rho_0 \leq 0$ and $\rho>0$ or $\rho_0>0$ and $\rho>\rho_0$; \item $w=1$, stiff fluid: $\alpha=\frac{\rho}{\rho-\rho_0}$ and $\alpha_{max}>\frac{\rho}{\rho-\rho_0}$ with $\rho_0 \leq 0$ and $\rho>0$ or $\rho_0>0$ and $\rho>\rho_0$. \end{enumerate} With the choice of the EoS, physical quantities may be presented in terms of $\alpha$.
 From Eq. (\ref{A}), by using the EoS (\ref{p}), we have the following equation that relates thermodynamic and dynamic variables: